Guest Post by Steve Elliott

 It’s time to re-appropriate and celebrate marijuana.
 It’s time to remember that a word formerly considered a pejorative can be appropriated and celebrated by an oppressed subculture.
 Gorgeous mongrel that it is, the word “marijuana” can be a symbol of multi-cultural appreciation of the plant we’re discussing.

 Steve Elliott is author of The Little Black Book of Marijuana.
-Retired from cannabis activism, he now lives on a worm farm in Washington.
+Retired from cannabis activism, he now lives on a worm farm in Alabama.